jofreb/mlops_project/reports/README.md

 >
 > Answer:

-In our project, we used requirements.txt to manage the dependencies.
-It is a text file which contains a list of all the packages that we have been using for doing the project.
-This file was generated automatically thanks to a package called *pipreqs*.
+In our project, we used requirements.txt, requirements_dev.txt and requirements_test.txt to manage the dependencies.
+These are text files which contain a list of all the packages that we have been using for doing the project.
+The requirements.txt file was generated automatically thanks to a package called *pipreqs*.

 Therefore, if a new member joins our team, the first needed step is to clone the repository and check the requirements.txt file.
 We also recommend to create a virtual environment to isolate dependencies.
 Afterwards, the new member should activate this new created environment and install all the dependencies using `pip install -r requirements.txt`.
 Thanks to this process, the new member's environment will mirror the project's dependencies.